wp-plugins/google-document-embedder/readme.txt

 * `height=` : To override the default height of the viewer, enter a new height value - e.g., "400" (px) or "80%"
 * `cache=` : Set to 0 to bypass the viewer's internal caching (useful only for frequently updated files with the same name)

-For a list of all available attributes, see <a href="http://www.davistribe.org/gde/usage/">Usage</a>.
+For a list of all available attributes, see [Usage](http://www.davistribe.org/gde/usage/ "Usage").

 = Will it embed files that are password-protected  or stored in protected folders/sites? = Most likely, no. If your file requires a login to view - such as being saved in a password-protected directory, or behind a firewall (on your intranet, etc.), the viewer will probably not be able to access the file.
 This is what is meant above, that the document should be "publicly available."
 Please save the file in a publicly accessible location for best results.